Husk Power Systems

-Husk Power Systems, founded in 2008, is a company based in Fort Collins, Colorado, US, that provides clean energy services to off-grid or weak grid rural communities in East Africa, West Africa and South Asia, primarily by building renewable energy mini-grids/micro-grids.
-Its original technology generated electricity using a biomass gasifier that created fuel from rice husks, a waste product of rice hullers that separate the husks as chaff from the rice, a staple food in both Asia and Africa.
+Husk Power, founded in 2008, is a company based in Fort Collins, Colorado, US, that provides clean energy to unserved and underserved (off-grid or weak grid) communities in sub-Saharan Africa and South Asia.
+It has three customers: 1) communities that access power through solar mini-grids/micro-grids, 2) businesses using commercial and industrial (C&I) solar, and 3) households adopting residential rooftop solar.

+Husk's original technology generated electricity using a biomass gasifier that created fuel from rice husks (hence the company's name), a waste product of rice hullers that separate the husks as chaff from the rice, a staple food in both Asia and Africa.
 In the mid-2010s, with the rapid decline in the price of solar PV and batteries, Husk pivoted its business model to focus more on solar-plus-storage mini-grids (what at the time Husk coined "mini power plants"), while continuing to use biomass in combination with solar to serve communities with larger electricity demand.
+In 2025, Husk announced an evolution of its business to become a distributed energy resources (DER) platform, setting a target of deploying 2GW of assets by 2030.

-In 2021, Husk Power was recognized in the REN21 Renewables Global Status Report as the first mini-grid company to achieve significant scale, by surpassing 100 solar hybrid community mini-grids, and 5,000 small business customers.
+Husk was named one of the World's 50 Most Innovative Companies by Fast Company, ranking #1 among energy companies on the list.
+It was recognized in the REN21 Renewables Global Status Report as the first mini-grid company to achieve significant scale, by surpassing 100 solar hybrid community mini-grids, and 5,000 small business customers.
 In 2022, Husk signed an Energy Compact with the United Nations, in which it set a target of building 5,000 mini-grids and connecting at least 1 million customers by 2030.

 The company was co-founded by Manoj Sinha (currently CEO), Gyanesh Pandey, Ratnesh Yadav, and Chip Ransler.
 Chairman of the Board is Brad Mattson.